Regression to Trend: The Latest Look at Long-Term Market Performance

-Quick take: At the end of June the inflation-adjusted S&P 500 index price was 84% above its long-term trend, up from 79% above trend the previous month.
+Quick take: At the end of May the inflation-adjusted S&P 500 index price was 81% above its long-term trend, down slightly from 83% the previous month.

 About the only certainty in the stock market is that, over the long haul, over performance turns into under performance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis (see footnote below) to the question.

-The peak in 2000 marked an unprecedented 149% overshooting of the trend — nearly double the overshoot in 1929.
-The index had been above trend for two decades, with one exception: it dipped about 12% below trend briefly in March of 2009.
-But at the beginning of July 2014, it is 84% above trend, up from 79% above trend the month before.
+The peak in 2000 marked an unprecedented 142% overshooting of the trend — nearly double the overshoot in 1929.
+The index had been above trend for two decades, with one exception: it dipped about 15% below trend briefly in March of 2009.
+At the beginning of June 2016, it is 81% above trend, within the 69% to 91% range it has hovered in for the past 31 months.
 In sharp contrast, the major troughs of the past saw declines in excess of 50% below the trend.
-If the current S&P 500 were sitting squarely on the regression, it would be around the 1057 level.
-If the index should decline over the next few years to a level comparable to previous major bottoms, it would fall to the vicinity of 500.
+If the current S&P 500 were sitting squarely on the regression, it would be around the 1140 level.

-Incidentally, the standard deviation for prices above and below trend is 40.52%.
+Incidentally, the standard deviation for prices above and below trend is 40.6%.
 Here is a close-up of the regression values with the regression itself shown as the zero line.
-I've highlighted the standard deviations.
+We've highlighted the standard deviations.
 We can see that the early 20th century real price peaks occurred at around the second deviation.
 Troughs prior to 2009 have been more than a standard deviation below trend.
-The peak in 2000 was well north of 3 deviations, and the 2007 peak was above the two deviations -- as is our current level.
+The peak in 2000 was well north of 3 deviations, and the 2007 peak was above the two deviations.

-Footnote on Calculating Regression: The regression on the Excel chart above is an exponential regression to match the logarithmic vertical axis.
-I used the Excel Growth function to draw the line.
+Footnote on Calculating the Regression: The regression on the Excel chart above is an exponential regression to match the logarithmic vertical axis.
+We used the Excel Growth function to draw the line.
 The percentages above and below the regression are the calculated as the real average of daily closes for the month in question divided by the Growth function value for that month minus 1.
-For example, the monthly average of daily closes last month was 1,947.09.
-The Growth function value for the month was 1,057.42.
-Thus, the former divided by the latter minus 1 equals 84.14%, which I rounded to 84%.
+For example, if the monthly average of daily closes for a given month was 2,000.
+The Growth function value for the month was 1,000.
+Thus, the former divided by the latter minus 1 equals 100%.

 Footnote on the S&P Composite: For readers unfamiliar with this index, see this article for some background information.